nu-radio/analysis-scripts/gen2-tdr-2021/production_scripts/README.md

 `python make_step0_files.py`

 The main parameter, which sits near the top of the file, is the `base_dir`, which is where you ant the step 0 and step 1 files to be placed.

+## step 4 scripts
+Step 4 is the step where the merged hdf5 files are put into json files (one per zenith and energy bin).
+Instructions on running step 4 are in the corresponding directory.

+After step 4 has been run, all the output json fils have to be merged togeter.

+This can be done by doing:

+`python merge_json_veff_files.py --input_dir /path/to/unmerged_jsons --output_dir /path/to/output_location`